What does the waist-to-hip ratio tell you?

 The possibility of error is always present in manual measurement, so to ensure a reliable result, it is recommended to take measurements several times (for example three times) and calculate the ratio based on the average values.

+The waist-to-hip ratio is also one of the measures included in the Bodymaja body composition report.
 The measurement is taken with an InBody meter, meaning that no tape measure or assistant is needed.

 Waist-to-hip ratio with Bodymaja report